hajs110208/mcpe-crack/README.md

 # mcpe-crack
-License Check Bypasser for Minecraft for Android
+Google Play License Check Bypasser for Minecraft for Android

 # Before doing this
 This repository is for people who bought the game legally.
 Please consider buying Minecraft instead of cracking.